 Florence, like so many other Italian cities, holds more treasures than our eyes can grasp.
 Well, get a guide to start exploring them all.

-Discover the magic of the Duomo and its Baptistery, and let yourself be led through the streets that have made the city's history.
-Learn about the great people of the past, such as Dante Alighieri, Leonardo da Vinci, and the vicissitudes of the Medici family.
+Today, you have the chance to spend a full day in its stunning old town, where you can admire the magic of the Duomo and its Baptistery, wander through the streets that shaped the city's history, and uncover the secrets of great figures from the past, such as Dante Alighieri, Leonardo da Vinci, and the Medici family.

-To dilute the excitement a bit, you could visit San Gimignano, the city of beautiful towers.
+Along the route from Florence to Rome, about a 3-hour drive, you could take a detour to visit San Gimignano, the city of beautiful towers.
 There are 72 of them and they contribute to the truly iconic skyline of this Tuscan town.
 Not to mention that the surrounding landscape of olive groves and vineyards is nothing short of poignant.

-It took a good eight days but, finally, here we are.
+It took a full eight stops of our journey of 2 weeks in Italy, but finally here we are.
 We are ready to visit the ancient Rome and its symbol, the Colosseum.

 We don't want to anticipate here the emotions you will feel but we assure you that it will be a truly indelible moment of this trip.
 Since this guide is also meant to give you practical information for your 14 days in Italy, we give you two tips right away: